Master Teapots and Entropy Algorithms for the Mandelbrot Set: Kneading theory for principal veins

 The coefficients of the principal vein kneading determinant are all bounded, hence we have:

 \begin{lemma} For any natural number $q$, the $q$-principal vein kneading determinant $D(t)$ converges in the unit disk to a holomorphic function.
-The roots of $D(t)$ inside the unit circle, in particular the smallest root, change continuously with $w$. \end{lemma}
+The roots of $D(t)$ inside the unit circle, in particular the smallest root, change continuously with $w \in \{0, 1, 2 \}^\mathbb{N}$. \end{lemma}

-In the case when the first return map itinerary is purely periodic, i.e. if the critical orbit of $f$ is purely periodic, the principal vein kneading determinant is rational.
+In the case when the first return map itinerary is periodic, i.e. $f$ is critically periodic, the principal vein kneading determinant is rational.
 In this case, we can define more directly the following polynomial.

 \begin{definition}[principal vein kneading polynomial] Let $f$ be a critically periodic quadratic polynomial of period $p$, with simplified itinerary $(w_1, w_2, \dots, w_{p-1}, w_p)^{\infty}$.
 Then the \emph{$q$-principal vein kneading polynomial} $P_f$ is defined as